-No Revenue and Negative Cash Flow
+Limited Revenue and Negative Cash Flow

-The Company has negative cash flow from operating activities and does not currently generate any revenue.
-Lack of cash flow from the Company's operating activities could impede its ability to raise capital through debt or equity financing to the extent required to fund its business operations.
+The Company has negative cash flow from operating activities and does not generate enough revenue to cover operating costs.
+A lack of cash flow from the Company's operating activities could impede its ability to raise capital through debt or equity financing to the extent required to fund its business operations.
 In addition, working capital deficiencies could negatively impact the Company's ability to satisfy its obligations promptly as they become due.
 If the Company does not generate sufficient cash flow from operating activities, it will remain dependent upon external financing sources.
 There can be no assurance that such sources of financing will be available on acceptable terms or at all.